amateeraasu/SQL-Fundamentals-with-Data-Hikers-Business-Technologist/README.md

 **Step 1: Set Up a Safe Testing Environment**

-You can safely test these concepts using dbfiddle.uk.
+You can safely test these concepts using https://dbfiddle.uk/.
 Create a new fiddle to experiment with SQL queries in a controlled environment.

 **Step 2: Create a Sample Database**